 A thesis should take about 30 hours per ECTS based on the faculty's workload norms.
 Therefore, the standard workload for a 30-ECTS master's thesis is 900 hours.
 It is important that students take this into account when drawing up their timetable.
-A bachelor's thesis is worth 20 ECTS, which corresponds to around 600 hours' work.
+A bachelor's thesis worth 20 ECTS corresponds to around 600 hours' work.
+Bachelor's theses of the secondary education teacher programme in natural sciences is worth 10 ECTS.